openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/quantization_w_accuracy_control.md

 * ``drop_type`` defines how the accuracy drop will be calculated: ``ABSOLUTE`` (used by default) or ``RELATIVE``.

-After that the model can be compiled and run faster with OpenVINO:
+After that the model can be compiled and run with OpenVINO:

 .. tab:: OpenVINO